ytrqua3/music-prefernce-country-classification/README.md

 validation accuracy: 0.5045294648694082<br/>
   - Conclusion: The recall and tail country accuracy is exteremly low, meaning that the model completely ignored the tail countries.<br/>
                 The low precision also suggests that most countries get dominated by the top countries.
 Small countries are often ignored and misclassified.<br/>
-                The difference between training and validation accuracay also showed that the model tends to underfit in top countries and overfit in tail countries.<br/>
+                The difference between training and validation recall, precision, accuracy also showed that the model tends to overfit in tail countries.<br/>
                 As a result, simply doing methods like oversampling minorities or other methods like SMOTE will not work.<br/>
                 Although underfitting in top countries cost some accuracy, the main problem is the <b>extreme imbalance</b> in classes<br/>
   - Solutions for class imbalance: 1. experimented on weights on lightgbm.
 But it didn't work as it exagerates the overfitting in rare categories and barely improve the recall<br/>